36 Hours in Bath

 Start your visit by exploring downtown Bath’s eclectic mix of shops, restaurants and museums along tree-lined avenues.
 Satisfy your inner child with a visit to Island Treasure Toys for puzzles, games and craft kits, and then enjoy a treat at Bath’s Sweete Shoppe, a cheerfully robin-egg-blue candy shop offering sweet delights and gifts.
 For book lovers, Mockingbird Bookshop offers timeless classics, new releases and local favorites, as well as steaming cups of tea to-go, while Open Door Bookstore specializes in rare and out-of-print books.
 Refresh your space at Maine Street Design Co Shop with a selection of local home décor products and a professional design team ready to assist you.
 Home cooks and kitchen gadget lovers know that Now You’re Cooking is a must when it comes to cookware shopping.
 They also carry a wonderful wine selection.
 Halcyon Yarn is a utopia for knitters, crocheters and other fiber artists with their wide selection of signature yarns.
+The year-round Farmers’ Market is the perfect spot to find what’s in season, plus local crafts.
 And for the ultimate Maine (shopping) adventure, don’t forget a stop at Reny’s for just about anything from snacks to shoes.

 When your shopping bags are sufficiently filled, head to Kennebec Tavern for lunch along the riverfront and choose from a generous selection of seafood, sandwiches and pasta.
 Mae’s Café and Bakery is a local favorite serving breakfast and lunch all day.
-Wood-fired pizza is the specialty at Bruno’s and Centre Street Bakery has a nice selection of “grab-and-go” options.
+Wood-fired pizza is the specialty at Burano’s and Solo Pane Pasticceria on Centre Street serves fresh breads and beguiling pastries.

 Afterwards, a good walk may be exactly what is called for, and there’s no better place to do so than at Linwood E. Temple Waterfront Park overlooking the sprawling Kennebec River.
 Dog-friendly and with plenty of decks and benches, you can relax while enjoying some beautiful views.
 Library Park is another perfect spot for relaxing or a picnic.
 The William Zorach Spirit of the Sea fountain takes center stage in the park.

-Part of the Kennebec Estuary Land Trust, Thorne Head Preserve is a scenic and easily accessible gem offering wonderful hiking opportunities.
+Part of the Kennebec Estuary Land Trust, Thorne Head Preserve is a scenic and easily accessible gem offering wonderful hiking and biking opportunities.

-Just a seven-minute drive away, the Maine Maritime Museum will bring you back into Bath’s ship-building heyday, with its 20-acre waterfront campus featuring indoor galleries, the only surviving wooden shipyard in the country, a working boat shop, a newly restored historic schooner and more.
+Just a seven-minute drive away, the Maine Maritime Museum will bring you back into Bath’s ship-building heyday with vibrant interactive exhibits on its 20-acre waterfront campus featuring indoor galleries, the only surviving wooden shipyard in the country, a working boat shop, a restored historic schooner and more.

-Bath’s proximity to scenic Georgetown and Reid State Park (about 17-minute and 25-minute drives, respectively) make it an ideal place to stay overnight for a couple of days.
+Bath’s proximity to scenic Georgetown and Reid State Park (about 17-minute and 25-minute drives, respectively) make it an ideal place to spend more time so consider an overnight stay for a couple of days.
 The Kennebec Inn, Pryor House B&B, or Benjamin F. Packard House Bed and Breakfast are all charmingly comfortable options that will leave you refreshed and ready to take on your day.
 The Hampton Inn is perfectly situated on the riverfront and close to downtown Bath.